Enhanced Axion-wind near Earth's Surface: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Clare Burrage and Benjamin Elder for interesting discussions and collaboration on related topics.
+We also thank the authors of ~\cite{Banerjee:2025dlo} for coordinating the release of our works which aim at similar physics.
 Parts of this work were performed in the context of and are based on the Master thesis of YGdC and the Bachelor thesis of BH.
 JJ would like to thank the EU for support via ITN HIDDEN (No 860881).